Transpilation overview

 When invoked with the following command line:

-databricks labs lakebridge transpile --source-dialect snowflake --input-source /path/to/input --output-folder /path/to/output --transpiler-config-path /path/to/config
+databricks labs lakebridge transpile --source-dialect snowflake --input-source /path/to/input --output-folder /path/to/output

-files, and for each such file it will produce a corresponding file (with the same relative path) under /path/to/output
+Lakebridge will (recursively) scan /path/to/input, looking for .sql files, and for each such file it will produce a corresponding file (with the same relative path) under /path/to/output.

-If for example we have the following /path/to/input/foo/bar/silly.sql
+If for example we have the following /path/to/input/foo/bar/silly.sql file:

 SELECT 1;

-The transpiled file will be generated at /path/to/output/foo/bar/silly.sql
+The transpiled file will be generated at /path/to/output/foo/bar/silly.sql:

 /*